Galloway Road: State Road 973 section

 To the north of the expressway, Galloway Road forms the boundary between Sunset and Olympia Heights as it passes housing on its right and a string of Miami-Dade County facilities on its left, including a water treatment plant, cemetery and emergency services.
 As it crosses Southwest 56th Street, SR 973 properly enters Olympia Heights and resumes its residential feel.
 1.1 mi later, Galloway Road intersects Bird Road (SR 976) amidst shopping malls and crosses into Westchester.
-Between Southwest 32nd and 28th Streets, SR 973 passes two Roman Catholic high schools and a seminary; it then intersects Coral Way (Southwest 24th Street) a few blocks later again amidst shopping malls.
-The pattern repeats one mile (1.6 km) later at SR 973's intersection with the Tamiami Trail (US 41).
-Here, Galloway Road enters Fontainebleau, immediately crosses the Tamiami Canal and continues for another half-mile (0.8 km) past condominiums to intersect Flagler Street and the western terminus of SR 968.
-North of baseline Flagler Street, Galloway Road is designated Northwest 87th Avenue.
-Past Flagler, SR 973 expands to six lanes and continues past more condominium complexes for another 0.7 mi, whereupon it reaches the Dolphin Expressway (SR 836).
-Passing under it and entering the city of Doral, SR 973 terminates a mere 0.2 mi past the expressway at Northwest 12th Street; however, Galloway Road/Northwest 87th Avenue continues north, picking up the County Road 973 designation for its next 1.83 mi.
+Between Southwest 32nd and 28th Streets, SR 973 passes two Roman Catholic high schools and a seminary; it then intersects Coral Way (Southwest 24th Street) a few blocks later again amidst shopping malls.At 16th Street it passes by the First Baptist Church Of Coral Park.
+The unique building is often said to be in the shape of a whale or a turtle.

 Northern sections

 Beyond Northwest 12th Street, Galloway Road crosses a CSX branch railroad line and then travels through a large business precinct punctuated by big-box retail, restaurants and office buildings until it reaches Doral Boulevard, where the CR 973 designation ends.
 Past here, Galloway Road narrows to four lanes before passing the Doral Golf Resort & Spa.
 Opposite the resort, the neighborhood becomes increasingly industrial as Northwest 87th Avenue continues north, crossing to both sides of the road beyond Northwest 58th Street.
 Here, Galloway Road leaves Doral and enters unincorporated Miami-Dade County with no designated communities, and loses its central divider.
 Soon, Galloway Road passes the former Northwest 58th Street Landfill to its left with more industrial buildings to its right until the road reaches Northwest 74th Street.
 North of here, Northwest 87th Avenue quickly drops to a dirt access road for a construction company, becoming private soon afterwards.
 This is the last segment to be named Galloway Road.

 Northwest 87th Avenue resumes north of the private property in Medley as a paved industrial side-street between Northwest 90th and 93rd Streets, whereupon it terminates once more.
 A second section, little more than an industrial laneway, starts across the nearby Florida East Coast Railway tracks and travels north for a few blocks, terminating at the Miami Canal.